 Module specifications define each module of study on the course.
 They will include learning outcomes and the aims for each module.
 These documents form part of the 'definitive' documentation for the course.
 It is important to note that reading lists and indicative content are likely to change.

-- Link to MCTA module specifications:3 - Note: Updated link will be added late
+- Link to MATL's module specifications: - Note: Updated link will be added later